dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

 ### Accessibility

-Screen readers will read also the mask before the user is entering content.
-Also the user will hear the mask during typing.
-This behavior can both have positive and negative side effects to the user.
+Screen readers will read also the mask before the user is entering the content.
+Also, the user will hear the mask during typing.
+This behavior can both have positive and negative side effects on the user.
 But overall, it works ok.

 Both entering a coma or a dot will act as a decimal separator if [decimals are enabled](/uilib/components/input-masked#decimals) and one of the internal masks for numbers is used.

 #### InputMode

-For mobile devices and soft keyboards, the HTML input element does support a numeric only keyboard.
+For mobile devices and soft keyboards, the HTML input element does support a numeric-only keyboard.
 But sadly it does not support negative values at the time of writing this.
-So it is only enable if `allowNegative` is set to false.
+So it is only enabled if `allowNegative` is set to false.

 ```jsx
 <InputMasked mask_options={{ allowNegative: false }} />